allan-walpy/my-dev-guide/code_conventions.md

 **must**: focus comments on the why and what of a code block and not the how;
-avoid explaining the statements in words, but instead help the reader understand why you chose a certain solution or algorithm and what you are trying to achieve;
-if applicable, also mention that you chose an alternative solution because you ran into a problem with the obvious solution;
+avoid explaining the statements in words, but instead help the reader understand why you chose a certain solution or algorithm and what you are trying to achieve; if applicable, also mention that you chose an alternative solution because you ran into a problem with the obvious solution;

 ### use comments for tracking work to be done later with caution

 `AV2318 Don't use comments for tracking work to be done later`

-**suggestion**: use comments for tracking work to be done later with caution;
+**suggested**: use comments for tracking work to be done later with caution;
 try to fix issues as soon as possible, or delete them, opening new issue on git repository; avoid such comments on `master` brunch and in release app version;

 ### use comment patterns

-**suggestion**: use comment patterns; [see commenting](#use-comment-patterns);
+**suggested**: use comment patterns; [see commenting](#use-comment-patterns);

 > [vs code extension](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)
 > & [configuration](https://github.com/aaron-bond/better-comments#configuration)